Hatting History in Objects

 Decorative hat pins were fashionable in the late Victorian and Edwardian eras as ladies used them as a means of attaching their hats to their hair.
 Their popularity reached a peak during the Edwardian era when ladies wore exceptionally large hats displaying colourful replicas of flowers, fruits, birds and whatsoever else could be made-up.
 Hat pins were sometimes sold in identical pairs and most were long (6 to 8 inches or more) because they needed to be long enough to reach through the hair.

-This punch and die set dates from the late Victorian era.
-It was used for making leaf shapes in fabric for decorating ladies’ hats or other items of clothing.
+This millinery mould set was used was used for making flower shapes in fabric for decorating ladies’ hats or other items of clothing.
 The fabric was first dampened by a steamer to soften it without affecting the stiffener in it or saturating it.
-Next, it was laid over the brass die ready for forming.
-The steel punch was then heated and used to press the fabric into the brass die to form the leaf.
+The fabric was then laid over the die ready for forming.
+The punch was then heated and used to press the fabric into the die to form the flower.
 Finally, the fabric was trimmed to the required size.

 Named after Lord Viscount Petersham (1780-1851), Petersham ribbon is used for hat trimmings, also known as galloons.
 It has a heavier weft than its warp which creates prominent transverse ribs.
 Significantly, it is woven with picot (scalloped) edges so that when it is steamed it will take on the required shape without forming wrinkles or puckers.
 Grosgrain ribbon is similar but it does not have picot edges so it does not have the same ability to follow curved surfaces.